tarantool/graphql.0/README.md

 While Object is a GraphQL
 built-in type, Map is a scalar-based type.
-In case of Object-based type all key-value pairs are set during type definition and values may have different arbitrary types.
+In case of Object-based type all key-value pairs are set during type definition and values may have different types (as defined in the schema).

-In contrast, all values of Map-based type must have the same type and specific key-value pairs are not set during type definition.
+In contrast, set of valid Map keys is not defined in the schema, any key-value pair is valid despite name of the key while value has schema-determined type (which is the same among all values in the map).

-Map-based types should be queried as a scalar type, not as an object type (because map's keys are not part of the schema)
+Map-based types should be queried as a scalar type, not as an object type (because map's keys are not part of the schema).

 This works